 That is how IATA accreditation was introduced.
 It exists to safeguard airlines and monitor the revenue flow.
 So, in order to get access to airline inventories, a travel agency is supposed to undergo verification by IATA.
 In this case, an airline won’t have to check an agency over again every time an agent connects to the carrier’s reservation system.
 If a distributor is IATA-accredited, it’s a reliable partner.

-On top of that, IATA processes all sales reports between an airline and an agency through its Bill and Settlement Plan (BSP) – a system created to streamline selling, reporting, and transferring operations for IATA-accredited agents.
+On top of that, IATA processes all sales reports between an airline and an agency through its Billing and Settlement Plan (BSP) – a system created to streamline selling, reporting, and transferring operations for IATA-accredited agents.

 If you want to do a deeper dive into IATA’s history and how it works today, watch our video.

-What IATA can give travel businesses
+What IATA accreditation can give travel businesses?

 That said, let’s outline the main benefits that IATA gives its accredited agents.